augustoclaro/my-flappy-bird/README.md

 #Setup game
 Make sure you have node and npm installed.

-After checking out the prokecy, on command-line, navigate to the server folder and run
+After checking out the project, on command-line, navigate to the server folder and run

 ```sh
 npm install